English text ENNorsk tekst NO

 This is the sound of the future.

 The soundstage becomes 3-dimensional with full depth, and instruments appear as real objects with physical size.
-Even if your room is far from perfect.
+Even if your room is far from perfect, you can achieve some of this magic.

 This sound makes it very engaging to listen to music, it becomes addictive.